Table of Contents

 Not only the canister, but also the solids container or the separator insert can be cleaned very well with diluted acetic acid.
 As a practical aid, we recommend a spray bottle: simply apply a few sprays of the solution to the separator insert and then wipe with one or two sheets of toilet paper.
 Your Trelino® will be fresh and ready for the next use.
 If you like citrus oil scents, you can also use fresh sprays for the separator insert as an alternative or supplement.

-What if it doesn't smell at the front, but at the back?
+What if the composting toilet smells at the back?

-Odors arise in the solids bucket of your Trelino® when the big business does not dry well enough.
+The solids bucket of your composting toilets smells when the big business does not dry well enough.
 There are various reasons for this.

 With this in mind: No matter whether No. 1 or No. 2., just be happy with your loo.